 For more information about research, please call our main office at 412-692-6438.

->

-> The Center for Rare Disease Therapy at Children’s Hospital of Pittsburgh of UPMC consists of international experts focused on treating children with rare diseases, defined by leading standards of care, pioneering protocols, and individualized services in a world-class environment.
+The Center for Rare Disease Therapy at UPMC Children's Hospital of Pittsburgh consists of international experts focused on treating children with rare diseases, defined by leading standards of care, pioneering protocols, and individualized services in a world-class environment.

->

-> A Preliminary Study of the Efficacy and Safety of Carbamazepine in Severe Liver Disease Due to Alpha-1-Antitrypsin Deficiency
+A Preliminary Study of the Efficacy and Safety of Carbamazepine in Severe Liver Disease Due to Alpha-1-Antitrypsin Deficiency

 Longitudinal Study of Genetic Causes of Intrahepatic Cholestasis (LOGIC)